WebAssembly/spec/spectec/test-prose/TEST.md

         2. Push val^n to the stack.
         3. Push (REF.FUNC_ADDR a) to the stack.
         4. Execute (CALL_REF x?).
-  e.
-If admin_u0 is of the case REF.NULL, then:
-    1) Trap.

 execution_of_REF.FUNC x
 1. Assert: Due to validation, (x < |$funcaddr()|).